mdrhmn/react-dj-todoapp/README.md

 ### 1. Set up Heroku account and CLI

-Here is a outline following Heroku's from-product-to-productionized instructions for a Django deployment to Heroku:
+Here is an **outline** following Heroku's from-product-to-productionized instructions for a Django deployment to Heroku:

 1. **Signup** for **[Heroku](https://signup.heroku.com/)** if you don't have an existing account
 2. **Install** the **[Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)**.
 For MacOS, use ```$ brew tap heroku/brew && brew install heroku```: